Blog

 You'll want to prioritize test cases based on their potential effect on the user experience, the overall stability of your system, and critical business operations.
 This means zeroing in on the features your users depend on every day and the areas most likely to develop issues after new updates.
 By concentrating on these high-risk areas, you’re not just testing more intelligently; you’re actively safeguarding your software’s quality and keeping your users satisfied.
 It’s about ensuring the most critical functionalities receive the thorough attention they need, right from the start.

-Regularly Review and Update Your Test Suites
+Reviewing and Updating Test Suites

 Creating a solid set of test cases is an excellent first step, but the work doesn’t stop there.
 Software is constantly changing—new features are introduced, existing code is modified, and bugs are fixed.
 That’s why your test suites need to evolve alongside your product.
 Think of it like maintaining a well-organized library; you need to periodically review your collection, remove outdated materials, and add new, relevant ones to keep it useful.
 Many of our customers find that regular reviews are fundamental to maintaining high test efficiency and relevance.